HefnySco/andruav_ap_wiki/source/andruav-communication-protocol.rst

 field: mt

-this is a numeric field that defines the message itself.
+This is a numeric field that defines the message itself.

 see :ref:`andruav-communication-protocol-messages`